CDDLeiden/PCMol/README.md

 If available, the appropriate AlphaFold2 embeddings to be used as input to the model will be downloaded automatically.
 The generated molecules will be saved in the `data/results` folder.

 ### 3. Calling the generator directly

+To generate molecules for a particular target, the `Runner` class can be used directly.
+The `generate_smiles` method returns a list of SMILES strings for a target protein specified by its UniProt ID.
 ```python
 from pcmol import Runner